DAVIDshenghuei/Python-Mini-Projects-/README.md

   - Play a game of Tic-Tac-Toe against the computer or your friends.
   - The game board is interactive and easy to use, perfect for quick rounds of fun.
   - **Who will win?** You'll just have to play to find out! 🏆

+### 6. **Greedy Snake Game 🐍🍏**
+**A simple yet addictive snake game where you control the snake and try to beat your own high score!**

+- **How it works:**
+   - Use the arrow keys to control the snake's direction.
+   - Eat the red food to grow the snake and increase your score.
+   - Avoid hitting the walls or the snake's own body.
+   - **The game continues as long as you don't collide**; try to beat your best score! 🏆

 **Detailed Explanation of Coding Ideas:**
 - This project covers essential game mechanics, like a 3x3 grid, user input handling, and determining winners.
 It’s a perfect mini project for those looking to learn how to build interactive games!